On this page:

-A few times each year I take a few days to explore somewhere new, or places I haven’t been to for many years, sometimes with friends and always with Ted.
+A few times each year Ted and Steve take a few days to explore somewhere new, or places we haven’t been to for many years.
 The trips tend to revolve around scenery and beer and always involve using public transport.
-As well as the account of the trip I’ve included some useful practical information and, where relevant, a bit of train buffery.
+As well as the account of the trip we’ve included some useful practical information and, where relevant, a bit of train buffery.
 To download each trip click on the links below, at the foot of the page or on the sidebar.

 The journeys currently included are: